Proxwian/OxFORTPACK/README.md

 ### Latest version: [0.3](https://github.com/Proxwian/oxtopackmc/blob/main/CHANGELOGx512.md)

 > No-way-please-god-no-version of modpack with doubled mods size and increased memory requirements.
-Theres no server ever available, but it has mods, thats cool, but will be never in main pack due its requirements or server code.
+Theres no server ever available, but it has mods, thats cool, but will be never in main pack due its requirements or ugly server code.

 * Difficulty: Hardcore+